-DOE CSGF recipients use math and computers to conduct doctoral research in many fields, including:
+For more than 25 years, DOE CSGF recipients have used math and computers to conduct doctoral research in many fields, including:

 - Applied Mathematics